Wr1edt/Torsdagsopgaver-3-Array-Arraylist-and-String/README.md

 ## Task 4

-4.a Start a sketch and add a setup function, set the size of the canvas 4.b Add an array to the sketch that will be holding 10 Square instances.
+4.a Start a sketch and add a setup function, (set the size of the canvas).

+4.b Add an array to the sketch that will be holding 10 Square instances.
 (Square being a datatype that you have not yet added)

 4.c Write a class called Square with the attributes (fields) xposition and yposition.

 4.d Add a constructor to the Square class with parametres for xposition and yposition.

 4.e Test the class by creating one Square object from the <code>setup</code> function.

 4.f Add a method to the Square class called <code>display()</code>, that will draw a sqare at the position given by the two arguments the instance was created with (xposition and yposition).

 4.g Test the <code>display()</code> -method  by calling it on the instance you created in step 4.e.
 <details>
   <summary>Hint</summary>
   <code>square.display();</code>
 </details>

-4.h In the sketch main tab, declare an array in global scope called <code>squares</code>
+4.h In the sketch main tab, declare an array in global scope called <code>squares</code>.

 4.i In the setup function, instead of instantiating 1 Square object we need 10.
-Therefor, use a for-loop to create the instanses.
+Therefor, use a <code>for-loop</code> to create the instanses.

 4.j Add the instances to the squares array.
 You may do this after instantiation or simultaneously.